BjzArchi/RethinkMyRoom/README.md

 -   WordPress: Our platform is built on the WordPress CMS, which makes it easy for you to manage and update your content.

--   Elementor: We use Elementor, a powerful page builder for WordPress, to create stunning designs for our website.
+-   Elementor: A powerful page builder for WordPress, to create stunning designs for our website.

 -   WooCommerce: Our online store is built using WooCommerce, a popular e-commerce plugin for WordPress, which allows us to sell our products and services seamlessly.

--   Figma: We use Figma, a design tool, to create wireframes, mockups, and design elements for our website.
+-   Figma: I use Figma, a design tool, to create wireframes, mockups, and design elements for our website.

 -   Affinity Designer: Our graphic designers use Affinity Designer, a professional graphic design software, to create logos, favicons, and other graphical elements for our website.